 And so another year draws towards its close; another Advent leads us to the manger-side and, we are told, to the fruition of our hopes.
 Again the question is asked of us: do we believe that this small bemused knot of being, this wriggling, inarticulate bundle, this tiny brother to us, is the Son of God Almighty, is the answer to our prayers?
-This year has been as full as any other of gratuitous violence, of greed, of injustice, of licence, of untruth, of vandalism, of wrong-doing of both the red-hot and the cold, calculated varieties.
+This year has been as full as any other of gratuitous violence, of greed, of injustice, of licence, of untruth, of vandalism, of wrong-doing of both the red-hot and the cold and calculated varieties.
 It has contained illness, or frustration, or loneliness, or uncertainty.
-Or our own failures seem to have defeated us.
+Or it seems to have allowed our own failures to have defeated us.
 And to live in Britain has been to observe continued cultural decline, even a new darkening of the national mood, as fundamental questions about the future of our country are exposed, some for the first time in centuries, and lacking any easy resolution; meanwhile, revolutions both moral and technological pose new challenges to human dignity even as their advantages seem irresistible to many.
 Even the talk of a ‘Quiet Revival’ in the churches can seem like small beer in the face of it all.
-Sometimes — indeed, often — like the Israelites, we long for Christ to come marching over the hills with a massed army, and liberate us by the sword.
+Sometimes — indeed, often — we long, as the Israelites did, for Christ to come marching over the hills with a massed army, and liberate us by the sword.

-But instead we are given this child.
+But instead we find this child.
 This is the shock, the twist, the wit, of Christianity, and of its author: the idea that a baby will have the last word — that already He is the last word.
 Is this a joke?
-Well, yes, in a way, rather gloriously, and indeed very seriously — a joke at the devil’s expense, not ours.
-Even to a non-churchgoer the idea is surely startling: that God should take on our nature, compromised as it is, and enter our humanity wholly, being born of a human woman.
-Even the idea that God should consider a human body fit for habitation — or that he should make it fit for habitation simply by inhabiting it — shows us that here we are not dealing with spirit-worlds, or Pantheons, or embodiments of our desires, but with a dramatic God whose ideas are light-years beyond our imaginings.
-This Incarnation, this enfleshment — even before we consider the Passion and the Resurrection — throws open the door of realisation.
+Well, perhaps in a way it is, in its sheer surprise, its drop-shot deftness.
+But not in its essence.
+For God takes His love seriously: He means exactly what He says and does.
+Any humour in the situation is at the devil’s expense, not ours.
+The idea alone — even to a sceptic, even as a proposition entertained merely for argument’s sake — is so shocking as almost to defy formulation in words: that God Himself (and not merely ‘a god’) should be born of human woman, should clothe Himself in our nature, compromised as it is, and take on our humanity entirely, even while remaining entirely Himself.
+The very idea that God should consider a human body fit for habitation — or at least that He should choose to make it fit for habitation simply by inhabiting it — shows us that here we are not dealing with spirit-worlds, or Pantheons, or icons of our desires, or even any normal human idea of God, but with a dramatic God outside our imaginings: not bribable or capricious or tyrannical, but careful yet surprising, gentle yet deliberate, many-dimensional, knowing His own mind: in other words, real.
+This Incarnation, this enfleshment — long before we even consider the Passion and the Resurrection — throws open the door of understanding to us.
 Now we see what God is really all about: it is this child, ostensibly needing us more than we need him, who is our longed-for liberator, whose conquest will be final and unanswerable.

 Wishing all readers a very merry Christmas.